Ashiesamuel12/Golden-Years/README.md

 + Hex codes were used throughout the designing of the website.

-## Cascading style sheets

-+ Most of the css were compared with that of the code institute love running project.

 ## Fonts

 + All fonts used for this website were selected and imported from [google fonts](https://googlefonts.com).